nadiahpk/predation-arrival-time/README.md

 # Reference

-Harts, A.M.F., Kristense, N.P, Kokko, H. Paper in preparation.
+Harts, A.M.F., Kristense, N.P, Kokko, H. Predation can select for later and more synchronous arrival times in migrating species.
+Oikos.

 # Quickstart